TanguyGackel/Jsonpp/README.md

 Allow serialization and deserialization.

-Need to check performance and to do some unit testing.
+Need to do some unit testing.
-Need better handling of the destructors and of memory management.

 Apart from that, works fine.